JoyTarafder/contact_us_form_with_database/README.md

 # Contact Management Web Application

 A simple web application that allows users to submit contact details through a form and displays the data in a list format on a separate page.
 The list page includes options to edit entries and process their statuses.
-This project uses HTML, Tailwind CSS, JavaScript, Node.js, Express, and MongoDB for backend storage.
+This project uses HTML, Tailwind CSS, JavaScript, Node.js, and MongoDB for backend storage.

 ---